fkjh14/ESP32_4CH_DSP_BT/README.md

 ![](docs/tool_screenshot.png)

 1. Establish a WIFI signal by connecting the right pins (see above).
-2. Connect to the WIFI.
+2. Connect to the WIFI with the Password: "makethesoundyours".
 3. Open the GUI.
 4. Press "Reset All" once to set all settings to default.
 5. Adjust the settings as desired.